filecash/filecash-docs/docs/community/contribute/writing-guide.md

 #### Function or process

-The end goal of a walkthrough is for the reader to achieve a very particular function. _Installing the Filecoin Desktop application_ is an example.
-Following this walkthrough isn't going to teach the reader much about working with the decentralized web or what Filecoin is.
-Still, by the end, they'll have the Filecoin Desktop application installed on their computer.
+The end goal of a walkthrough is for the reader to achieve a very particular function. _Installing the Filecash Desktop application_ is an example.
+Following this walkthrough isn't going to teach the reader much about working with the decentralized web or what Filecash is.
+Still, by the end, they'll have the Filecash Desktop application installed on their computer.

 #### Short length